TimonLukas/polynomial.js/README.md

 let y = curve.compute(5); // 130.03044
 ```

-Calculating all values from 0 to 100 with the above curve would yield these points: https://pastebin.com/Ucz92TTe

 ## Manual API
-If you want to do things manually, here is how:

 To create the coefficients array, pass an array with all your points into the method `calculatePolynomialCoefficients`, like this:

 ```javascript